Percocet And Weed: What Happens When Marijuana And Opioids Are Mixed?

 These effects are mild and temporary for most users, while paranoia and impaired thinking vary from patient to patient.

-- While mixing Percocet and weed, you might get higher than you bargained.
+- While mixing Percocet and weed, one might get higher than bargained.
 Driving or operating heavy machinery is prohibited in such condition.

 - Patients combining the two might become more impaired than patients using each substance alone.